Reviews You Can Rely On

 Our Verdict

-The Patagonia Torrentshell 3L breaks the mold as a top-performing garment that doesn't cost an entire paycheck.
+The Patagonia Torrentshell 3L breaks the mold as a top-performing rain jacket that doesn't cost an entire paycheck.
 Waterproof jackets have been historically expensive, particularly for a high-quality model.
 Still, the Torrentshell boasts Patagonia's 3-layer H2No fabric and several handy features at a price point half that of other high-end options.
 We love the two-way adjustable hood and effective velcro cuffs for forming a tight seal, particularly in a downpour, and the fabric's water resistance held up throughout weeks of field testing.
 The Torrentshell is a bit stiffer and more crinkly than some of the competition and, as is common with many waterproof garments, isn't the most breathable jacket out there.
-Besides a few setbacks, this rain jacket is well worth your consideration, but check out our full article on the best rain shells for men to see how the Torrentshell stacks up against the competition.
+Besides a few setbacks, this rain jacket is well worth your consideration.

 REASONS TO BUY